Y-JIA6/OpenFoam_Programming_for_welding_additive_manufacturing/README.md

 Solver 3: solidLaserFoam

-adding a surfical gaussian heat source to simulate laser heating effect.
+Add a surfical gaussian heat source to simulate laser heating effect.

 To be continued.....